daturit/lisa_studio/README.md

 ## 3. Personal Data

 "Personal data" refers to information that can identify you as an individual.
-Lisa Studio may collect, but is not limited to:
+Bao Vy may collect, but is not limited to:

 - Facebook ID, name, gender, location, and friends’ IDs (if login via Facebook is used)
 - Game check-ins, likes, dislikes, messages, and recommendations